Public International Law and Human Rights

 - theory and development of international public law and human rights law

 - business and human rights

-The programme consists of academic studies and thesis writing.
+The one year master’s programme consists of 30 ECTS (20 Latvian credits) of theoretical study with an interaction between law and other disciplines emphasised within each course track and 30 ECTS (20 Latvian credits) devoted to thesis writing.
 Following successful completion, students are awarded a master’s degree (LL.M) in Public International Law and Human Rights.

 Civil Society Leadership Awards are available for applicants to this programme.